For Programs

 National Sexuality Education Standards: Advocates for Youth, Answer (Rutgers), SIECUS, and other national health and education organizations, along with experts in the field, have created the National Sexuality Education Standards, outlining core content and skills for school-based programs, grades K – 12,

-Power To Decide (formerly the National Campaign to Prevent Teen & Unplanned Pregnancy) provides an extensive range of information and downloadable resources to help teens and young adults determine “if and when” they want to become pregnant.
+Power To Decide provides information and downloadable resources to help teens and young adults determine “if and when” they want to become pregnant.
 Topics include why teen pregnancy prevention matters, birth control methods, adolescent data by state, public opinion surveys, programs showing evidence of effectiveness, issue briefs, community college initiatives, as well as suggestions for promoting prevention with teens at different ages/developmental stages and in a variety of settings.

 Teen Talk, designed by Power to Decide, is a youth-focused source of information and resources that teens want to know about relationships, sex ed, birth control, abstinence, health services and more.